Azramis/valuable/README.md

  Unlike **Riverpod**, **Valuable** each of its Provider-like is autonomous and remain on itself, it dispatch its own update events.
  In fact, **Valuable** is a graph state management.
- It was made to build Widget tree as stateless as possible, with the ability to refresh some part of the tree, without the necessity to split it ton an infinite number of **StatelessWidget**.
+ It was made to build Widget tree as stateless as possible, with the ability to refresh some part of the tree, without the necessity to split it to an infinite number of **StatelessWidget**.
  While **Riverpod** needs to have its Providers global, **Valuable** tends to have its owns local, or in some kind of a ViewModel.
  In my mind, when I built this library, I went with the idea, that **Riverpod** and **Valuable** will not be concurrent, but complementary :